 White Center sits at the southern edge of Seattle.
 The 1920’s brought waves of working class people to work in the war industries along the Duwamish.
 Later in the 1970’s until today, it also brought waves of immigrant families resulting in one of the most diverse communities of the Northwest.

-For 17 years I have photographed it’s people — in my makeshift studio on the street to community fairs and parades and walking up and down it’s streets.
+For 20 years I have photographed its people — in my makeshift studio on the street to community fairs and parades and walking up and down it’s streets.

 My photos offer a view of a Seattle that is largely hidden, or certainly not featured in the glossy magazine or newspaper write-ups.
 This is a Seattle much more like much of the rest of the United States today; a city with a growing immigrant population that comes from all over the globe - Asia, Africa and Latin America.
 This population is not centered in the fast-growing tech industry but in the traditional Seattle working class of aircraft manufacture, ship building, construction, small industry and the service sector - the same people I work with on the shop floor at Boeing.